Generic Name: rifabutin (RIF-a-BUE-tin)

 - Take rifabutin by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - If needed, the contents of the capsule may be mixed with foods like applesauce.
 Take the mixture right away.
 Do not store for future use.

 - Do not wear contact lenses while you are taking rifabutin.
 Sterilize contact lenses according to manufacturer's directions and check with your doctor before using them.

-- To clear up your infection completely, take rifabutin for the full course of treatment.
-Keep taking it even if you feel better in a few days.
+- For rifabutin to work, take rifabutin for the full course of treatment.
+Keep taking it even if you feel well.

 - If you miss a dose of rifabutin, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.